MalteJ/docker/docs/man/docker.1.md

   Disable Docker's addition of iptables rules.
 Default is true.

 **--ipv6**=*true*|*false*
   Enable IPv6 support.
 Default is false.
-Docker will create an IPv6 enabled bridge with address fe80::1 which allows you to create IPv6 enabled containers.
+Docker will create an IPv6-enabled bridge with address fe80::1 which will allow you to create IPv6-enabled containers.

 **-l**, **--log-level**="*debug*|*info*|*error*|*fatal*""
   Set the logging level.
 Default is `info`.